 About Alexa for Apps

-The Alexa for Apps mobile experience lets customers use voice on mobile devices, such as Alexa Mobile Accessories or Alexa Built-in phones, or the Alexa mobile app, to access your iOS and Android apps and websites.
+The Alexa for Apps mobile experience lets users use voice on mobile devices, such as Alexa Mobile Accessories or Alexa Built-in phones, or the Alexa mobile app, to access your iOS and Android apps and websites.

 Alexa for Apps introduces the Alexa for Apps non-mobile experience, also known as "Send to Phone."
-This feature lets customers use an Alexa-enabled device (such as an Amazon Echo) to access your mobile apps and websites.
+This feature lets users use an Alexa-enabled device (such as an Amazon Echo) to access your mobile apps and websites.

 In Alexa for Apps, a single Alexa skill can provide deep links to both iOS and Android apps.
 If you already have existing deep links, you can use them in your skill just as they are, without changing your app.

 Alexa for Apps capabilities and limitations

 Alexa for Apps lets you connect users to content or functionality in your iOS app, Android app, or website.
 If a user invokes your skill on an Alexa-enabled device, you can send an app link to their phone in a push notification and a card.
 If they do so on a mobile device, you can directly open your app or website on the device.

 Alexa for Apps can deep-link to your app even if your user doesn't have the app installed yet.
 In that case, you can redirect them to the iOS App Store, the Google Play Store, or your website.

 Amazon only supports Alexa for Apps for Alexa custom skills.
 You can't use Alexa for Apps with skills that use pre-built interaction models, such as Smart Home, music, or video skills.

 How Alexa for Apps works